Who is Today's "Typical" Learner?

 - Time to degree is increasing for conventional degree programs and decreasing for fully online programs.

 The old four-year model of the bachelor's degree assumes a traditional full-time student taking five courses (15 credits) per semester.
 In that same time, an online student could take only three courses, where courses are offered singly and in sequence.
-Nevertheless, well-established online universities promise a bachelor's degree in two to three years.
+Nevertheless, well-established online universities may offer a bachelor's degree in two to three years.

 - Fast-track courses and intensive programs mean a new form of study.